 1) Grind or break up your stems, it makes no difference which you do.

 2) Pour your 3 cups of water into the tea kettle, or a saucepan works just as well, whichever one you have on hand.
-After adding your water, then add some milk or butter.
-Supposedly, these ‘binders’ can also improve the overall potency of your stem tea during the natural decarboxylation process that happens as it steeps.
-If you do choose to go with alcohol as a binder, it’s better to add it after your pan or kettle water comes to a boil, so that your alcohol doesn’t evaporate away.
+After adding your water, then add your binding agent - either alcohol, milk or butter.
+Not only will these turn your non- water soluble stems into willing change agents, but these ‘binder agents’ can also improve the overall potency of your stem tea during the natural decarboxylation process that happens as it steeps.
+If you do choose to go with alcohol as a binding agent, it’s better to add it after your pan or kettle water reaches its boiling point, so that your alcohol doesn’t evaporate away.

-3) Heat on high, then once your water plus whatever binder you are using (except alcohol, which is not added until this point) has reached a vigorous boil, then add your stems and let them boil and simmer for between 7 to 10 minutes.
+3) Heat on high, then once your water plus whatever binding agent you are using (except alcohol, which is not added until this point) has completed its boiling process, then add your stems and let them boil and simmer for between 7 to 10 minutes.
 If you want, you can put the stems inside a large teabag, or maybe a couple tea balls, to simplify the straining process.
-Now is when you would add in with your stems some of your kief or ground bud to add more kick to the potency of your tea, if you wish.
-Stir loose or bagged stems continuously to make sure that your cannabinoids separate from the plant matter and have enough time to bind with the fat (or alcohol) molecules of the binders in your water.
+Now is also when you would add in with your stems some of your kief or ground bud to add more kick to the potency of your tea, if you wish.
+Stir loose or bagged stems continuously to make sure that your cannabinoids separate from the plant matter and have enough time to bind with the fat (or alcohol) molecules of the binding agent in your water.

 4) If you used a tea bag, then boom, you are done and your tea is ready!
-However, if you just boiled loose stems (and kief or decarbed weed or whatever) without a teabag, then the next step is, of course, straining the tea.
+However, if you skipped tea bags and just boiled loose stems (and kief or decarbed weed or whatever) without a teabag, then the next step is, of course, straining the tea.
 This is where the coffee filter comes into play.
-If you boiled your water, binder and stem mix in a kettle, then secure the coffee filter around the spout with a rubber band; if you instead used a saucepan, then you can rubber band the coffee filter around a mug to strain your tea as you pour it in – or you could pour out through a cheesecloth into a jar or bowl, before pouring it into your cup.
+If you boiled your water, binding agent and stem mix in a kettle, then secure the coffee filter around the spout with a rubber band; if you instead used a saucepan, then you can band the coffee filter around a mug to strain your tea as you pour it in – or you could pour out through a cheesecloth into a jar or bowl, before pouring it into your cup.

-5) This is the easy step – enjoy!
+5) This is the easy step – after an easy 10 minutes, now you just need to sit back and enjoy!